oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

   and has been tested with single and multicluster Istio installations from 1.10 up to 1.13.2.

-* For Red Hat OpenShift Service Mesh, continue to use operator version 3.4.
-This version of the operator is incompatible with OpenShift Service Mesh, base Istio version implementation which is 1.9.
+* For Red Hat OpenShift Service Mesh, continue to use operator version 3.4 or older.
+This operator version (4.0) is incompatible with the current OpenShift Service Mesh implementation which is based on Istio version 1.9.

 * You cannot set up a NodePort using `domain.spec.adminServer.adminService.channels` with a `channelName` of `default`, `default-secure`, and `default-admin`.